TejaswiPodilaGitUser/amazon_delivery_time_prediction/README.md

 - **MLflow**: Used MLflow for model tracking and experiment management.
 - **Streamlit**: Developed an interactive web app to visualize predictions.
 - **Software Engineering**: Followed best practices in structuring the project, testing, and version control with Git/GitHub.

-## License

-This project is open source and licensed under the MIT License - see the LICENSE file for details.